Babcock-Smith House Museum

 Addition to Carriage House Announced

-An addition to the Carriage House has been proposed that would add 1000 square feet to the main floor as well as basement space and a second floor loft.
+An addition to the Carriage House has been proposed that would add 1000 square feet to the main floor as well basement space and a second floor loft.
 There will be a meeting/exhibit/activity room, a second larger archival vault, an additional rest room, a small reception desk area and much needed storage facilities.
 Ground-breaking should take place in the spring of 2014.

 Several years ago, following the broad public success of our granite endeavors, trustees approved the concept of an addition which would meet three major current needs.